zed-industries/zed/docs/src/feedback-and-support.md

 Try to focus on the things that are most critical to you rather than exhaustively listing all features another editor you have used has.

-Command palette: `request feature`
+Command palette: `zed: request feature`

 ### Bug Reports

 Try to add as much detail as possible, if it is not obvious to reproduce.
 Let us know how severe the problem is for you; is the issue more of a minor inconvenience or something that would prevent you from using Zed?

-Command palette: `file bug report`
+Command palette: `zed: file bug report`

 ## Feedback Channels

-In-app feedback can be submitted from within Zed via the feedback modal (command palette: `give feedback`).
+In-app feedback can be submitted from within Zed via the feedback modal.

+Command palette: `feedback: give feedback`

 If you prefer to write up your thoughts as an email, you can send them to [hi@zed.dev](mailto:hi@zed.dev).